 VAT policy for non-resident companies in Denmark

-In certain cases, even without opening a company in Denmark, you may have to register for local VAT, according to Danish legislation; these are most often similar throughout EU countries, and it will be applied when:
+There are certain situations in which VAT registration will be required even without opening a company in Denmark, as per the Danish legislation; these are most often similar throughout EU countries, and it will be applied when:

 - - importing goods into the European Union countries via Denmark;